shashankbrgowda/otter-client-docker/README.md

 ./osx/install.sh
 ```

 Now run the start script to start the otter client.
-We need to enter file location of config.ini when prompted.
+We need to enter file location of config.ini (ex: /home/ebi/config.ini) when prompted.
 We can mount more files through volumn if necessary.
 ```
 ./osx/start.sh
 ```

+Note: .otter directory of otter client is mounted on $HOME/otter/ and /var/tmp/otter_root/ on $HOME/otter/sqlite/